bryandbernhardt/Keyboard-Builds/README.md

 # keyboard-builds

-This template should help get you started developing with Vue 3 in Vite.
+Using Vue 3 in Vite with Node v18.17.0.

 ## Recommended IDE Setup